Plenary Speakers - Winter 2014

 Since 2006, Dr. Leigh has led a large scale research effort involving three universities focused on sustainable industrial systems for urban regions and funded by the National Science Foundation.
 Her long-term brownfield redevelopment work led to her testimony before the U.S. House Subcommittee on reauthorizing the national brownfields program in 2008.
 In mid-2010, Leigh assumed the Directorship of the School of City and Regional Planning’s Doctoral Program.
 Outside of the university, she co-chairs the Sustainable Economic Development Committee for the new city of Chattahoochee Hills, Georgia.

-Plenary Panel Session 2 (Election Pamphlet)
+Panel Plenary Session 2 'Policy Intervention'

 Professor Andy Pike, Newcastle University, UK